Seven ways to hire and retain top talent without spending a fortune

 Recruitment strategies for small businesses

-First, you need to find employees that'll help your business succeed.
+First, you need to find employees who will help your business succeed.
+Here's how to go about it.

-Choose new hires that share the same values as your organisation and are keen to work in the same cultural environment.
+Choose new hires who share the same values as your business and are keen to work in the same cultural environment.
 This is important if you want your new employees to feel like one of the team.

-Candidates will often ask about the culture of your company in their interview, for this very reason.
+Candidates will often ask about the company culture in their interview, for this very reason.
 If they don't bring it up, ask them what kind of culture they tend to thrive in, or what past work environments didn't quite suit them.
 This'll tell you how well they'll really fit into your business.

 Top tip: Ask your current employees to describe (honestly) what they feel the culture is like, so you're prepared for your next candidate interview.